Summary & Highlights

 - Weighted blankets reduce physical discomfort.

 - As a one-time purchase, weighted blankets are relatively cheaper than other means of treating dementia and Alzheimer’s.

 - It takes some time to get used to the weight and tightness of a weighted blanket.

-- There is no certainty about what works and what does not work with the inadequate research studies into weighted blankets.
+- There is no certainty about what works and does not with the inadequate research studies on weighted blankets.

 - When the elderly get used to weighted blankets, they find sleeping without one difficult, if not impossible.

 - The added weight of the blankets makes them difficult to travel with.